vackosar/vackosar.github.io/_posts/2022-10-23-Neural-Network-Pruning-Explained.md

 - **Unstructured Pruning** prunes individual neurons. **Structured Pruning** prunes entire architectural blocs (layers, heads). **Semi-structured Pruning** prunes square blocks of weights.
 - **[Magnitude Pruning](https://arxiv.org/pdf/1506.02626.pdf) prunes the smallest weights**, the most obvious idea.

-### Pruning Neural Networks Using Loss Change Estimates
+### Pruning Neural Networks by Estimating Loss Change
-Similar to decision trees, we can zero-out weights that don't change the loss.
+Similar to decision trees, we can zero-out weights that don't change the loss based on [Taylor series](https://en.wikipedia.org/wiki/Taylor_series) approximation.
 **First-order Pruning prunes based on training loss gradients**.
 For example [Movement Pruning](https://aclanthology.org/2021.emnlp-main.829.pdf) removes those weights with gradient pointing towards zero during fine-tuning on a downstream task.

 If the network weights are optimized and the first order gradient is zero, we need to use the second order derivative.
-**Second-order Pruning prunes based on loss gradient and Hessian** minimizing the approximation of loss change e.g., [M-FAC method](https://arxiv.org/pdf/2107.03356.pdf).
+**Second-order Pruning prunes based on Hessian** prunes by minimization of the second-order loss change approximation e.g., [M-FAC method](https://arxiv.org/pdf/2107.03356.pdf).

 ### Pruning Methods in Neural Networks
 - [Learning both Weights and Connections for Efficient Neural Networks paper](https://arxiv.org/pdf/1506.02626.pdf), starts with random initialization, trains, prunes the smallest weights (small magnitude), and then crucially trains again the new network, and repeat.
 [Tensorflow pruning API](https://blog.tensorflow.org/2019/05/tf-model-optimization-toolkit-pruning-API.html) uses this method and sparsifies the layer's weights during training.